How to Automate Workflows (Tips, Processes, Tools)

 - Welcome to the team on Slack

-A business workflow can also work well for repeatable projects like web design, human resource projects, and service desk operations.
+A business workflow can also work well for repeatable projects such as the web design process, human resource projects, and service desk operations.

 But what does a workflow look like?

 Usually, the workflow management process is visualized as a flowchart.

 All the workflow tasks are visualized as boxes, and the sequence of tasks is depicted as arrows.